AO-StreetArt/Aesel/docs/pages/Object_API.rst

 -  subtype (string) – Optional.
 The subtype of object to retrieve
 -  owner (string) – Optional.
 Return objects owned by a particular device
+-  frame (integer) – Optional.
+The object frame to retrieve.
+0 By default.

 .. include:: _examples/object_query.rst